asrhou/NATMI/README.md

 ### Supported Species

-ConnectomeDB2020 ligand-receptor interactions are primarily human-specific, but besides human NATMI can support an additional 20 species including mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database: Release 68 Statistics](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
-To run NATMI on other species, the homologs of interacting pairs from NCBI HomoloGene Database are extracted.
+ConnectomeDB2020 ligand-receptor interactions are primarily human-specific, but NATMI can also support the usage of our database for an additional 20 species including mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/).
+To run NATMI on other species using ConnectomeDB202, the homologs of interacting pairs from the HomoloGene Database are extracted.
 All supported species can be listed by running ExtractEdges.py with '-h' argument and then a supported species can be specified by using '--species [species_name]' argument.

+For user-supplied interactions, NATMI has no species restrictions and can process and visualize any data in the appropriate format.

 **Note**: Since some reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always check the literature to verify if a reported edge is valid for other analyzed species.

 ### Supported IDs

 NATMI uses official gene symbols to represent ligands and receptors in all output files.
 For human and mouse, additional gene identifiers (provided in the user-supplied gene/protein abundance data and specified by the argument '--idType') are supported: **HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID**.
-For that, NATMI first converts these IDs to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.
+For that, NATMI first converts these IDs to gene symbols using [HGNC](https://www.genenames.org/download/statistics-and-files/) and [MGI (http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files.
 If multiple IDs are associated with the same symbol, the expression levels of these IDs are summed up as the total expression level of the corresponding gene symbol.

 ### Expression Data